vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/workload-tenancy-cluster-tuning.md

 - for Application Owners, misconfigured or “abuse” of pod priority can negatively impact scheduling of other teams' workloads
-- for Cluster Operators, misconfigured Kube & System reserved flags can cause significant instability in the cluster.
+- for Cluster Operators, misconfigured Kubernetes & System reserved flags can cause significant instability in the cluster.

 ## Application Owner